kbh3rd/morsekey/README.md

 # morsekey
 Decode Morse Code tapped into an Arduino with a straight (telegraph) key.
-Details of the hardware and more are documented at https://egb13.net/morse-code-decoder
+Details of the hardware and more are documented at https://egb13.net/morse-code-decoder - except that site is currently down.
+But here is [a video demonstration](https://youtu.be/MwUTLFZVcHY?si=3VG576jMB5DCvc94) of it in use.

 Read dits and dahs on an Arduino pin connected to a telegraph key, decode the Morse Code, and display the text on an LCD 16x2 character display.